Jamie Leigh Jones

 Jamie Leigh Jones (born 1985) is a former employee of KBR, an American engineering, construction and private military contracting company.
 During her employment, KBR was a subsidiary of Halliburton from 1962 to 2007.
-She is notable for accusing then fellow KBR employees of drugging and gang-raping her on July 28, 2005, at Camp Hope in Baghdad.
+She is notable for accusing then-fellow KBR employees of drugging and gang-raping her on July 28, 2005, at Camp Hope in Baghdad.
 A federal grand jury investigated her claims but issued no indictments.

 Jones filed a civil suit against KBR and one of its former employees.
 The jury returned a verdict in favor of the defendants, finding that the sex between Jones and the employee was consensual, and that therefore no rape had occurred, and that KBR did not defraud her.
 Her case was one of those showcased in the HBO documentary Hot Coffee to show how mandatory arbitration from an employee contract restricts access to court systems, even in criminal cases.

 Jones' allegations

 Jones began working for KBR as an administrative assistant when she was 19 and started working in Iraq on July 24, 2005.

 According to Jones, on July 28, 2005, one of her fellow KBR employees offered her a drink containing a date rape drug, although a subsequent blood test did not detect any date rape drugs.
 Jones says that while she was unconscious, several men anally and vaginally gang raped her.
 She reported that when she awoke the next morning, she "found her body naked and severely bruised, with lacerations to her vagina and anus, blood running down her leg, her breast implants were ruptured, and her pectoral muscles torn" – which would later require reconstructive surgery.
 Upon walking to the rest room, she passed out again.
 The doctor who examined Jones gave the rape kit used to gather evidence from Jones to KBR/Halliburton security forces, and three hours later they turned the kit over to the U.S. government.
 According to Jones, in early 2007 a spokesperson at the State Department told her that photographs and doctor's notes were missing from the kit.

 Jones alleged that KBR officials locked her in a trailer after she informed them of the rape and would not permit her to call her family.
 In her account, after a day of being locked in the trailer, a sympathetic guard gave her a cell phone and she called her father.
 It is then known that her father contacted U.S. Representative Ted Poe (R-TX) who contacted the State Department.
 Agents were dispatched from the U.S. Embassy in Baghdad and removed Jones from KBR custody.
-A 2006 investigation from the federal Equal Employment Opportunity Commission found that Jones was not locked in a trailer by KBR, and that she was placed in a "secure location" before being returned to Texas.
+A 2006 investigation from the federal Equal Employment Opportunity Commission found that “The investigation credits Charging Party's testimony, that she was indeed sexually assaulted by one or more Respondent employees and physical trauma was apparent.